 Button Rotundifolia is a relatively tiny fern with fronds growing up to 10″ inches long.

-The fronds of the New Zealand button fern are lined with dark, round, and larger green leaves shaped like buttons.
+The fronds of the New Zealand button fern are lined with larger, dark, round leaflets shaped like buttons.

 Flowering and Fragrance